marcoaaz/chemistry_simplifier/README.md

  - PCA tends to highlight mineralogy while DSA is attentive to mineralogy and their compositional zonation within crystals.
  - UMAP is good at distinguishing mineralogy and superior at denoising the output (grain/zone boundaries) than PCA because it is a non-linear method.
  - UMAP slows down when fitting the manifold to millions of pixels, making it slower than PCA and DSA.

+The image alignment options require control points that have been placed manually using ImageJ BigWarp plugin ([Bogovic et al., 2016](https://imagej.net/plugins/bigwarp)).
+The plugin allows exporting a 'landmarks.csv' file containing the ID and locations (X, Y) of the placemarks accross the moving and fixed images (at least 4 points are required to fit the transform models).
+This repository contains an example CSV to show the user for required format (see 'landmarks_bse_xpl.csv').

 ---